Tran-Research-Group/tran-research-group.github.io/_pages/team.md

     <figcaption-team>
         <span class="name">Mikihisa (Miki) Yuasa</span>
         <span class="info">
-            Miki is a graduate research assistant currently pursuing a Master's degree and a Ph.D in Aerospace Engineering at the University of Illinois at Urbana-Champaign.
+            Miki is a graduate research assistant currently pursuing a Master's degree and a Ph.D. in Aerospace Engineering at the University of Illinois at Urbana-Champaign.
 His chief interests lie in the development of automated intelligent transportation systems (ITS).
 His current research is on inference of the behaviors of deep reinforcement learning agents using formal logics.
         </span>
         <!-- remove logos if not needed -->
         <span class="logo"><i class="fas fa-fw fa-link"></i> <a href="https://miki-yuasa.github.io/">Website</a></span>